 - Understanding the impact of stigma on marginalized sexual communities.

-- Examining therapist biases against folks with stigmatized identities.
+- Examining therapist biases against those with stigmatized identities.

-- Studying the relationships between secularism, stigma, and mental health.
+- Studying the relationships between Satanism, stigma, and mental health.

 Dr. Aguirre's Clinical Research Team